need R actor

 actor works, so we have existing code that shows how this can be done.

-#5 Updated by Dan Higgins about 14 years ago
+#5 Updated by Dan Higgins over 14 years ago

 In his recent comments added to the R-bug in kepler/Bugzilla (#1342), Matt